ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-campus-groups.markdown

 In ancient days, the students of IIT Roorkee used to hold movie screenings for the R-junta every weekend where everyone, from professors to students, had a great time.
-Somewhere down the line (we think after the release of movies like _Jai Santoshi Maa_) the tradition was discontinued.
+Somewhere down the line (we think after the release of movies like _Jai Santoshi Maa_, we guess) the tradition was discontinued.
 The Cinema Club was restarted this year by some brave souls.
-After two really fantastic screenings of newly released movies, it is exactly what stands between the students and mass- suicides here in IIT-R. It organizes the special screenings of movies- partly because there is no other cinema hall within 15 kms of the campus *, and partly because the members don’t have much else to do.
+After two really fantastic screenings of newly released movies, it is exactly what stands between the students and mass- suicides here in IIT-R. It organizes the special screenings of movies- partly because there is no other cinema hall within 15 kms of the campus, and partly because the members don’t have much else to do.
 These screenings (which are free of cost, by the way) are met with much fanfare in a Convo bottled down to its full capacity.